 - social security number

-- any other data that can be used in conjunction with the above items to identify individuals (e.g., date of birth)
+- any other data or personal information that can be used in conjunction with the above items to identify individuals (e.g., date of birth or other contact information)

 Do Not Track (DNT) Requests

-As the name implies, a DNT request is a mechanism through which users of a website can convey their preference regarding the tracking of their online browsing activities by the website.
+As the name implies, a do not track request is a mechanism through which users of a website can convey their preference regarding the tracking of their online browsing activities by the website.

-Web users can typically toggle a setting on their internet browsers to indicate their DNT preference.
+Internet users can typically toggle a setting on their web browsers to indicate their DNT preference.

 - State the effective date.

-- Explain how users can request to review (and request to delete) their PII.
+- Explain how users can request to review (and request to delete) their personally identifiable information.

-- State whether a DNT request will be honored or not.
+- Say whether a DNT request will be honored or not.

-The clause stipulating an explanation of how DNT requests should be handled was added to the CalOPPA text via an amendment that became effective on Jan 1, 2014.
+The clause stipulating an explanation of how do not track requests should be handled was added to CalOPPA text via an amendment with an effective date of Jan 1, 2014.

-Note that this amendment does not require you to adhere to DNT requests from users — your responsibility is only to state how your website handles such requests.
+Note that this amendment does not require you to adhere to DNT requests from users — your responsibility is only to state how your website or online services handle such requests.

 You can adhere to this stipulation by ensuring the following:

-This is, of course, atypical of most business websites.
+This is, of course, atypical of most commercial websites.
 Therefore, alternatively, you may comply with the following two requirements instead.

-- The formatting of this “Privacy” link (i.e., font size, type, and color) must stand out from that used on the rest of the webpage.
+- The formatting of this “Privacy” link (i.e., font size, type, and color) must stand out from the surrounding text used on the rest of the webpage.